Julian-Chu/Advantech-PCI-1761/README.md

-# Advantech relay card:  PCI-1761
+# Advantech PCI relay card:  PCI-1761

 Using adapter pattern to simplify code and enhance readability